Prescription Medication Benefits

 Q1.
 What do I need to know about prescription drug coverage as I evaluate plans I am considering purchasing?

 A. Prescription drugs are included in the list of ten Essential Health Benefits (EHBs) that each individual and small group health plan must offer in order to participate in and out of the Health Insurance Marketplace.
 Health plans will help pay the cost of certain prescription medications.
-Health plans must offer either at least one drug in every treatment category, for example, antidepressant, anti-smoking or high blood pressure medications, or the same number of drugs in each category as the plan your state has selected as a guide, or benchmark for determining EHBs, which ever is greater.
+Health plans must offer either at least one drug in every treatment category, for example, antidepressant, anti-smoking or high blood pressure medications, or the same number of drugs in each category as the plan your state has selected as a guide, or benchmark for determining EHBs, whichever is greater.
 If the benchmark plan does not include a specific category or class of drug, then plans must offer at least one drug in that category or class.
-Some drugs might also be listed within a category even though they do not belong to a specific class.*
+Some drugs might also be listed within a category even though they do not belong to a specific class, where you can review on the Centers for Medicare and Medicaid website on EHBs in general and crosswalk methodologies.

 Q2.
 I take several prescription muscle relaxants that control spasms related to my disability.
 How can I find out what medications are covered by the health plans I am considering?